Jecrevin/sqw/README.md

 - `plot_fft Q1 Q2 ...`: plot the SQW using direct FFT for following `Q` value.
 - `plot_gamma`: plot the gamma data for Hydrogen element (H).

-If you're using pip and alread followed the instructions above, now you can simply run these script dirrectly through your console.
+After setting up the environment, you can run these scripts.
 For example, if you want to see the comarison for CDFT and STC model at `Q = 40.0`, you can run:
 ```
 sqw 40.0
 ```
-For uv users, for the same example above you can run:
+If you are using `uv` (either installed manually or in the dev container), you can run:
 ```
 uv run sqw 40.0
 ```